 Doing this in After Effects, you can use time remapping to ramp down the frame rate before reversing directions, but this would mean also slowing down the frame rate past the lower threshold for persistence of vision to take effect, breaking the illusion of motion.
+Filming in higher framerate wouldn’t help either, since you need to slow the framerate to 0 in order to play the footage backwards.
 Good places to ramp down are when the subject is standing the most still, as changes between frames at a slower frame rate will be less noticeable.
 It still won’t be perfect though.
 And frame interpolation is “good”, but isn’t good enough at speeds where you can make out all the detail in each frame.

-The second problem is that when video is reversed, it creates a sort of temporal symmetry, which becomes incredibly obvious to humans who are keen to non-verbal cues and really pick up on body language and facial expression.
+The second problem is that when video is reversed, it creates a temporal symmetry, which becomes incredibly obvious to humans, who are keen to non-verbal cues and really pick up on body language and facial expression.
 You can really tell if a video is being played forth and back, and back and forth, over and over again.

 Like Boomerang for Instagram.

-A possible fix: the subject pauses multiple times and/or the video is time remapped so the playback forward is at a different rate than the playback backward.
+A possible fix: have the subject pause multiple times and/or remap the video so the playback forward is at a different rate than the playback backward.
 Check out these graphs in After Effects depicting time (real world time) on the x-axis vs frame (playback time) on the y-axis:

 Humans don’t loop (and humans don’t randomly stop moving)

-In the end, both methods of showing living, moving human beings look kind of weird.
+In the end, in my nit-picky opinion, both of these methods of showing living, moving human beings look kind of weird.

 The issue boils down to these videos not seeming naturally human.
 It almost seems naturally human — it’s very close, but it’s just a bit off.
-This is an example of a phenomenon called the uncanny valley.
+This is an example of something that falls into the uncanny valley.